ankushjain01/IIITM-SVI-dataset/README.md

 # IIITM-CIDMR-SVI-dataset
-It is a database that consists of 8 images of 4 different subjects captured under different distances (near and far).
+It is a database that consists of 8 images of 4 different subjects captured under different camera distances (near and far).